huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 ## Linux Routing

-On your linux vm you will need to configure a route so that traffic knows where to go to to get to your routers
+On the linux vm you will need to configure a route so that traffic knows where to go to to get to the routers

-In your linux terminal use the following commands
+Open a linux terminal and use the following commands

 ```
 sudo ip route add 192.168.0.0/24 via 192.168.0.128 dev ens33
 sudo ip route add 192.168.1.0/30 via 192.168.0.128 dev ens33
 ```

-Do note that routes configured this way aren't persistent and will need to be re entered, you can configure them to be persistent but for what we are trying to do that isn't required
+- Do note that routes configured this way aren't persistent and will need to be re entered, you can configure them to be persistent but for what this lab is trying to achieve this isn't required

 ## Software

-Before switching from Live to Test port on our machine and therefor lose internet connection lets first download and install some software that we will need
+Before switching from the Live (L) to Test (T) port on our machine and therefor lose internet connection lets first download and install some software that we will need

 ```
 sudo apt-get update